 CartonCloud's integrated WMS/TMS was originally developed to provide cross docking capability, providing an easy-to-use solution that simplified complex operations, for greater accuracy, accountability, tracking, and speed of operations.

-The majority of our freight was cross docked.
-During the day we would go out and pick up transport jobs in bulk from our clients.
-These were companies selling refrigerated products like cheeses, fresh pastas and gourmet yoghurts to delis.
-We would bring them back to our depot and split them up into different areas, "delivery runs" that the stock was going out on for delivery.
+For Roving Logistics, cross-docking was essential.
+They would pick up freight in bulk from clients selling refrigerated products like cheeses, fresh pasta, and gourmet foods to delis, bring them back to the depot, and split them up into different delivery runs that the stock was going out on.

 A single pallet from one customer might contain 30 to 40 different deliveries, each pallet requiring sorting, inventory allocation, and dispatch in a short amount of time.
 With CartonCloud, this process is simplified, using the warehouse management system on a tablet or mobile view, the stock requiring sorting can be identified, with barcode scanning used to allocate inventory to the most efficient delivery run with speed and accuracy.

 Want to know more?

 Contact the CartonCloud team today to find out more, or to book in a free demo to see our software in action.